- 01 Jul 2025

 ScreenMeet takes a long time to connect:

-- Ensure that your VPN, HTTP Forward Proxies, and Firewalls allow UDP/TCP for *.screenmeet.com.
+Make sure that your VPN, HTTP Forward Proxies, and Firewalls allow both UDP and TCP traffic for *.screenmeet.com.